enveda/transcriptomic-target-correlation/README.md

-# On the correspondence between the transcriptomic response of a compound and its targets
+# On the correspondence between the transcriptomic response of a compound and its effects on its targets

 ## Table of Contents